EGR-314-Team-204/solarsignal.github.io/index.md

 ### Support for Beginner Gardeners
 Understanding that gardening can be a daunting task for beginners, Solar Signal is dedicated to making gardening more accessible and enjoyable for novices.
 Our garden weather station is designed to provide essential information in a comprehensible format, helping beginners make informed decisions about their gardens.
 We aim to include educational resources and guidance within our product ecosystem, empowering new gardeners with knowledge about soil conditions, optimal sunlight exposure, and environmental monitoring.
 By simplifying these complex aspects of gardening, we help beginners grow their skills and confidence in gardening.

+The rest of our organization charter can be found [here.](/appendixATeamOrganization.md)

 <br>